05_Class_Activity

 # Points should roughly follow the line if data is normally distributed

-main = "QQ Plot for Lake I3 Fish Lengths",
+main = "QQ Plot for Needle Lengths",

 ylab = "Sample Quantiles")